Abraham van Beijeren: Life

 Van Beijeren's initial works were marine and fish still life paintings.
-These were not very well paid at the time and the relative poverty of van Beijeren may explain his frequent moves from one place to another.
+These were not very well paid at the time and the relative poverty of Van Beijeren may explain his frequent moves from one place to another.
 He resided in Delft from 1657 where he joined the local Guild of Saint Luke.
 In 1663 he returned to The Hague where he remained until 1669 when he moved to Amsterdam.
 Further moves followed: to Alkmaar in 1669, then Gouda in 1675 and finally Overschie (Rotterdam) in 1677.
 This was his last home.

 The artist may have been doing better financially in his later years as he was able to buy a house in Overschie for 1,000 guilders of which 600 was covered by a mortgage.
-His wife was reported as being sick in bed in 1679 when she made her will.
-The date of her death is unknown.
+Van den Queborn likely died in 1689, presumably in Overschie.
 Van Beijeren died in Overschie in 1690.

 Work

 Van Beijeren signed his canvases with the monogram AVB and invariably failed to include a date.
 As a result, it has been difficult to compile a precise chronology of his works.